 Posted by Walter Phillips on 24.11.2016 - Tagged as: Heimtextil

-Posted by Walter Phillips on 13.05.2013 - Tagged as: chair, Etienne Reijnders
+Posted by Walter Phillips on 29.01.2015 - Tagged as: atrium, Nimbus

 Etienne Reijnders’ ‘The Day After’ is an upcycled chair that began life as a shopping cart.
 Reijnders transforms run-down shopping carts into comfortable chairs.
 “Upcycling means adjusting an existing product into a durable product on a higher functional level” says Reijnders.